MegCyber/three-tier-app/README.md

 The `terraform` directory contains `infra` to create the resources with terraform and `s3-db` to create the remote backend

 ## Getting Started
-After a `terraform apply` on the `infra` directory, do these manual changes on the aws console.
-The instances will be accessed via ssm
-- On the web-tier instance, update `nginx.conf` with the internal loadbalancer dns.

 ```
  sudo -su ec2-user
  cd ~